smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 :::info
 Note how we have used a third way of defining transformation logic now:
 In part 1 we first used a SQLDfsTransformer writing SQL code.
-Then for the more complex example of computing distances, we used a  ScalaClassDfTransformer pointing to a Scala class.
+Then for the more complex example of computing distances, we used a  ScalaClassSparkDfTransformer pointing to a Scala class.
 Here, we simply include Scala code in our configuration file directly.
 :::